feltus/InSilicoDiseaseHypothesis/README.md

 * Intact Interacions

 ## Task D: Molecular mechanism hypothesis.
-For epilepsy subtype, construct a single hypothesis as to how the altered biochemistry of that gene could lead to the phenotype.
+For ONE epilepsy subtype, construct a single hypothesis as to how the altered biochemistry of that gene could lead to the phenotype.
 Provide a brief overview of evidence to support your hypothesis.
 Create a PDF report with this information and upload it to Canvas.
 The hypothesis and core evidence (1-3 points with a citation) should fit one page.

 Do not turn in your Excel spreadsheet.
 Distill information from the data you collected into the PDF.
 Here is a pretend example: